martinthomson/quic-tls/draft-thomson-quic-tls.md

 `WINDOW_UPDATE` frames MUST NOT be sent unprotected.

 Though data is exchanged on stream 1, the initial flow control window is is sufficiently large to allow the TLS handshake to complete.
-However, this limits the maximum size of the TLS handshake.
-This is unlikely to cause issues unless a server or client provides an abnormally large certificate chain.
+This limits the maximum size of the TLS handshake and would prevent a server or client from using an abnormally large certificate chain.

 Stream 1 is exempt from the connection-level flow control window.

-### FEC Packets

-FEC packets MUST NOT be sent prior to completing the TLS handshake.
-Endpoints MUST treat receipt of an unprotected FEC packet as a fatal error.

 ### Denial of Service with Unprotected Packets ##